tchen00/PvZ/README.md

 ## DAY 11: May 26 2019
 - **Peihua**
     Updated Zombie attack so Plant dies after 5 bites (one bite per second).
 Added a cool-down timer for adding plants and a semi-transparent gray rectangle to let the player know when they can add more plants.

+## DAY 12: May 27 2019
+- **Peihua**
+    Continued working on Zombie attack.
+Fixed the bug where if one Zombie attacks, the whole screen freezes.
+Also fixed the bug where only one Zombie can attack at a time (because there was only one timer) by moving most of the attack code from the draw method to the actual attack method itself.